andreaabellera/andreaabellera/README.md

 - Data viz or dashboard
 - Web accessibility patch
 - Vector art or animation
-- Hype gal, or someone who'll support your mad science or tasteful art
+- Hype gal, or someone who'll support your tasteful art

 ### Thanks for visiting 🤍